droberson/archbloom/README.md

 doesn't expect to have large values in a counting bloom filter, using a smaller width counter will reduce memory costs.

+## Time-decaying, counting bloom filters

+Time-decaying, counting Bloom filters combine the properties of time-decaying and counting Bloom filters.
+This allows the filter to not only track the presence of an element but also how many times the element has been seen within a specified time window.

+For example, these filters can answer questions such as: "How many times have I seen this element in the last thirty minutes?" or "Has this element's occurrence rate increased over time?" or "Has this element exceeded a threshold in the last N minutes?"

 ## Cuckoo filters

 Cuckoo filters are a similar concept to bloom filters, but implemented